 - We continue to be available for assistance by phone at (808) 586-4249 during normal business hours (Monday–Friday, 7:45 am–4:30 pm, excluding holidays) or by email.

 - We continue to encourage you to submit documents through e-permitting.

 The Hazard Evaluation and Emergency Response (HEER) Office provides state leadership, support and partnership in preventing, planning for, responding to, and enforcing environmental laws relating to releases or threats of releases of hazardous substances, pollutants, or contaminants.

-The HEER Office reports directly to the Environmental Health Administration Deputy Director.
+The HEER Office reports directly to the Deputy Director of the Environmental Health Administration.
 Learn more about what we do.